jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib1/Readme2.md

 - The term "module" is overloaded here
     - IntelliJ modules are separately executable collections of code
     - Java modules are collections of Java packages
-- This project uses 1 IntelliJ module for each of the 4 executable elements
+- This project uses one IntelliJ module for each of the four executable elements
 - There are separate JDK settings for:
     - Your IntelliJ installation
     - This project
-    - Each of its 4 IntelliJ modules
+    - Each of this project's four IntelliJ modules
+- The IntelliJ java9 (library) module compile outputs to the root (library) META-INF/versions/9 directory

 The rest of this description consists of pictures.